alvaro-gonzalez-redondo/neurobridge/docs/API roadmap.md

 ### Step 3.1: Topological Population Base (HIGH PRIORITY)

-1. Create a `TopologyMixin` class to be inherited by neuron populations
+1. Create a `SpatialGroup` class to be inherited by neuron populations
 2. Implement different topology types (1D, 2D, 3D, custom)
 3. Add position generation and access methods
 4. Implement periodic boundary option as a property of the topology